mayurpohane17/OpenLANE-Sky130/README.md

 ### Fixing Slack Violations
 Upon running synthesis, it can be seen that the setup and hold slacks are both negative.
 This indicates Violation.
+`pre_sta.conf` file was created.And to run the sta use `sta pre_sta.conf`.

 ![](Images/day4_12.PNG)

+To reduce slack, fanout is reduced to 4

 ![](Images/day4_13.PNG)

+Slack after updated fanout.

 ![](Images/day4_14.PNG)

+### Upsizing the Buffers

+Fanout updation was not that effeftive so now we resize the bufeers to reduce the slack.But upsizing the buffers also increases the area of chip.
+This modification can be done as follows:- `replace_cell _<net_number>_ <name_of_buffer>`.
 ![](Images/day4_15.PNG)

+Slack after updating the buffer size.

 ![](Images/day4_16.PNG)

 ### Clock Tree Synthesis
 After running floorplan and placement in OpenLANE, now we will add the clock tree.
 Two main concerns with generation of the clock tree are: